refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 `sudo apt install tinc`

 combine tinc vpn with http proxy, such that http proxy ip is not public to everyone.
+Make http proxy only listen to the tinc ip interface.

 ```bash
 ## /etc/netname/tinc.conf